You can connect to the healing power of nature in many ways. For centuries, humans have come to wild places to relax and recharge.

 First, take time to unplug.
 If you have your phone with you, turn it off or silence it.
 Start walking slowly through the trees, breathing in the air.
 Tune in to your senses.
 Do you hear the sound of birds?
 Do you see the sunlight shining through the branches?
 Do you smell the forest air?
 Observe your body moving through space, as part of the natural world.
 Try to focus openly on your experiences and let nature wash over you.

-Even if there are no forests near you, you can still experience the benefits of forest bathing.
+Even if there are no forests near you, you can still experience the benefits of forest bathing by going outside.
 Simply taking a walk through a beautiful park, or even a quiet street, can have similar calming effects.

 More From VEGAMOUR